Design your entertainment program (Updated for 2022)

-Wedding games are often played throughout the reception.
+Wedding games are often played throughout the wedding reception.
 For instance, wedding games could fill in the breaks between meal courses served at your reception.
-As the plates are being cleared and replaced, and as the next course arrives, the MC will announce the beginning of the new "set" of wedding games and ask for volunteers from the audience.
+As the plates are being cleared and replaced, and as the next course arrives, the wedding MC will announce the beginning of the new "set" of wedding games and ask for volunteers from the audience.

 To ensure best audience participation, ask a couple of your close friends to "volunteer" for the first couple of games just to break the ice ahead of time - a couple days before the wedding.
 In addition, remember to reward the winner at the end of each game.
 The reward should not be an expensive gift; a chocolate bar or a bottle of champagne would be enough to encourage more people to join in.
 Below are a few ideas for the wedding games to try at your wedding.
 Feel free to use a WeddingVenture.com feedback form below to send us more examples to add!